tweag/cybersourcery/README.md

 * It provides a non-persisted model for the credit card form, making it easy to use Rails' model validations with your form.
 * It provides non-technical, human readable messages for the Cybersource error codes.
 * It provides several form helper methods, for a country select list, US states select list, date fields appropriate form credit card expiry dates, and helpers for use with Simple Form.
-* For testing, it gives you the tools for setting up repeatable feature/integration tests via the use of proxy servers and VCR, so you do not need to repeatedly hit the Cybersource test service itself in your tests.
 * It provides optional data security features for use when users transition from your shopping cart to your credit card payment form, to ensure no one has tampered with fields such as the payment amount.
 * If you have merchant data that exceeds the 100 character limit on the Cybersource `merchant_defined_data` fields, it provides features that support seamlessly serializing and unserializing your data across multiple merchant data fields.
+* If you use it in conjunction with [the Cybersourcery Testing gem](https://github.com/promptworks/cybersourcery_testing), you can set up repeatable feature/integration tests.
+The testing gem uses a proxy server and VCR, so you do not need to repeatedly hit the Cybersource test service itself in your tests.

+## Demo versions

-If you download the gem with its development dependencies, you will get a working demo site.
-Alternately, a working demo site is available directly here -ADD LINK-
+If you download the gem with its development dependencies, you will get a working demo site, in spec/demo.
+Alternately, [a stand-alone, working demo site is available](https://github.com/promptworks/cybersourcery_demo_site).

 ## Installation and setup